 Bone marrow or peripheral blood stem cell transplant for non-Hodgkin lymphoma

 Stem cell transplants are sometimes used to treat lymphoma patients who are in remission (that is, they seem to be disease-free after treatment) or who have had the cancer come back (relapse) during or after treatment.

-In a stem cell transplant, doctors give higher doses of chemotherapy (chemo) than would normally be safe.
-Giving high-dose chemo destroys the bone marrow, which prevents new blood cells from being made.
-This could normally lead to life-threatening infections, bleeding, and other problems due to low blood cell counts.
+In a stem cell transplant, patients are given higher doses of chemotherapy (chemo) than would normally be safe.
+Sometimes radiation is given, too.
+This treatment destroys the bone marrow, which keeps new blood cells from being made.
+Normally, this could lead to life-threatening infections, bleeding, and other problems due to low blood cell counts.
 To get around this problem, after chemo (and sometimes radiation treatment) is finished, the patient gets an infusion of blood-forming stem cells to restore the bone marrow.
 Blood-forming stem cells are very early cells that can make new blood cells.
 They are different from embryonic stem cells.

-There are 2 main types of stem cell transplants.
-The difference is the source of the blood-forming stem cells.
+Here are the main types of stem cell transplants.

-Donor (allogeneic) stem cell transplant: In this approach, the stem cells come from someone else – usually a matched donor whose tissue type is very close to the patient's.
-The donor may be a brother or sister or someone not related to the patient.
-Sometimes umbilical cord stem cells are used.
+Donor (allogeneic) stem cell transplant: In this approach, the stem cells come from someone else.
+The best results occur when the donor has a tissue type that is very close to the patient’s.
+Often this means a close relative like a brother or sister.

 Some things to keep in mind

-Stem cell transplant is a complex treatment, so it is important to have it done at a hospital where the staff has experience with the procedure.
-Some transplant programs may not have experience in certain transplants, especially those from unrelated donors.
+Stem cell transplant is a complex treatment that can have severe and even deadly side effects, so it is important to have it done at a hospital where the staff has experience with the procedure.

 To learn more about stem cell transplants, see our document Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).